Siddhasana: Description

 From a seated position, one heel is brought to press on the perineum with the sole of the foot flat against the inner thigh.
 The body sits on top of this heel.
 Adjustments are made until the body is comfortable and the pressure is firmly applied.
 Then the opposite ankle is placed over the first, so the ankle bones are touching and the heels are above one another with the top heel pressing the pubis directly above the genitals.
 The genitals will then lie in between the two heels.
 The toes and outer edge of the top foot are pushed down into the space between the calf and thigh muscles.
 The toes of the bottom foot are pulled up into the similar space on the opposite side.
 The spine is held erect.
 A small meditation cushion or zafu is sometimes used to help align the back vertically.
 The same pose for women is sometimes called Siddha Yoni Asana.

 Variations

 Muktasana, Liberation Pose, is either exactly the same as Siddhasana, as stated in the 15th century Hatha Yoga Pradipika, or a variant with the feet close in to the perineum but resting on the ground, that is, left foot touches the perineum, and the right foot is close to the left foot, but resting on the ground.
-This variant is sometimes called Ardha Siddhasana (Sanskrit अर्ध ardha, half), and is found to be much easier for beginners.
+This variant is sometimes called Ardha Siddhasana (Sanskrit अर्ध ardha, half), and much easier for beginners.
 Both variants are sometimes called Burmese position when used for meditation.

 Svastikasana has each foot tucked as snugly as possible into the fold of the opposite knee.

 Sukhasana, Easy Pose, has the legs crossed at mid-calf.
 The pose can be supported by sitting on a cushion.